klmnden/azure-docs.tr-tr/articles/redis-cache/cache-web-app-howto.md

     ![Önbellek eklendi][cache-added-to-application]

-Aşağıdaki tablo örnek uygulamadaki her eylem bağlantısını açıklar.
+Aşağıdaki tablo örnek uygulamadaki her eylem bağlantısını açıklar:

 | Eylem | Açıklama |
 | --- | --- |